 Neonatal Intensive Care

-Residents are exposed to the full range of medical and surgical disorders of premature and term newborns as well as to the latest technological modalities including extracorporeal membrane oxygenation (ECMO) at the Alexander Center for Neonatology.
+Residents are exposed to the full range of medical and surgical disorders of premature and term newborns as well as to the latest technological modalities including extracorporeal membrane oxygenation (ECMO) at the neonatal intensive care unit (NICU).
 The 142-bed NICU is the largest in the country under one roof, and cares for more than 1,600 babies every year.
 Residents work alongside Neonatal ICU attendings, nurse practitioners, dedicated nurses, respiratory therapists, pharmacists, social workers, chaplains, nutritionists, and child-life specialists.
 Residents attend high-risk deliveries daily and care for patients on a dedicated teaching service.
 They average five to eight patients daily.

 Residents are responsible for caring for newborns in the Well Baby Nursery, as well as a Transitional Nursery.
 Residents are exposed to a wide variety of normal and abnormal newborn conditions.
 They also perform procedures such as circumcisions and frenotomies.
 Residents average seven to ten patients per day.